 Zehnder Power Plant (Plus GVEA History & Electo Motive Deisels)

 Zehnder was established in 1972.
 It’s an oil-fired power plant and has a generation capacity of about 40 megawatts.
-The plant is located behind our Fairbanks offices on Illinois Street.
+The plant is located behind GVEA's Fairbanks offices on Illinois Street.

 North Pole Expansion Power Plant

-- We offer an online tour of this power plant.
+- In lieu of a site tour, we offer an online tour of this power plant.

-- An in-person tour takes about one hour, and visitors are responsible for their own transportation to the power plant.
-If coordinating a tour for a school group, please keep in mind that students must be 4th grade level or above.
+- Should a site tour be scheduled, it would take about one hour, and visitors are responsible for their own transportation to the power plant.
+If coordinating a tour for a school group, please keep in mind that we ask that the students be at least 15 years old.

 BESS - Battery Energy Storage System